My older brother, Bill

 • Each visit to his home might have been the last.
 But he kept hanging on, until the first week of September.
 On August 31, we were sitting on his patio and he started talking about his memorial service and wanting to write his obituary.
 I got my laptop and we set out to write a draft.
 He had finally accepted his own death and was willing to discuss the final acts.
 That was a Sunday morning.
 He got progressively worse that week and went into a coma on Friday night.
 I, from Oklahoma, and his stepson's family from Arkansas arrived Saturday about 3:00p.
 We each had some good alone time with him even though he was unresponsive.
 I was so emotionally wrought that I had to go take a walk to compose myself before going back in the house.
 But I ran into his neighbors and teared up again, so, shoot, now I gotta walk around the block again.
 At about 6:20, he simply stopped breathing.
 Surrounding his bed were his two children, his wife, their 4 stepchildren, a friend, and me (and lots of Kleenex).
 His long ordeal was over.
 No more pain.
 No more suffering.
 Just peace.

 The service was held the next Friday morning.
 So many people showed up, the ushers had to bring out folding chairs and some people had to stand at the back.
 A cousin from Cincinnati even drove down for the service.
-There were 3 speakers: my other brother, his stepdaughter, and a family friend.
+There were 3 speakers: my brother Steve, Bill's stepdaughter Julie, and Scott O'Grady, a family friend.
 Very nice.
 There was a reception afterwards at the church and another for the family at my brother's house.
 Then it was over.
 My childhood family of five was now down to two.
 But I am so glad for a wonderful family, our time together, and great memories that I get to keep with me.

 Years ago, I was working on a logo identity for a company he was involved in - Contrade or ConTrade, I don't remember.
 I explored options and pursued a circle to represent the never-ending cycle that is trade.
 I worked out all the rationale and showed him the mark.
 After my presentation of why a circle is so appropriate, he simply said, "Yeah, but who will know that?"
 Wow, what a wake-up call.
 Of course he was right.
 It taught me a very valuable lesson about how clearly a logo must communicate its intended message to its audience.